metaplex-foundation/docs/docs/candy-machine-v1/02-update-cm.md

 # Update Candy Machine

 :::warning
-The Candy Machine v1 is deprecated and creating a new Candy Machine v1 is disabled.
-Please use the [Candy Machine v2](../candy-machine-v2/introduction) instead.
+Candy Machine v1 has been deprecated.
+Creating a new instance of Candy Machine v1 is no longer possible.
+Please use [Candy Machine v2](../candy-machine-v2/introduction) instead.
 :::

 To update an existing CMv1, type